nagarajan/motleytechpy3/content/bezier-curve/content.md

 Tags: Javascript, CSS, Bezier curves
 Authors: Nagarajan
 Disqus_Identifier: bezierPlayground
-Status: draft

 Bezier curves are one of the *cooler* things in the web browser.
 Now, there are a huge number of descriptions, explanations and animations of bezier curves on the internet.
 So why make one more webpage related to them?

 I didn't find many places where I could play around with bezier curves with multiple points, and make some silly curves.
-I could do it with an app like illustrator or inkscape, but I was looking on a browser based solution.
+I could do it with an app like illustrator or inkscape, but I was looking for a browser based solution.

-Then I thought that I could make one myself - specially given the svg support for cubic bezier curves.
+Then I thought that I could make one myself - specially given the excellent support for svg bezier curves in the browser.
-Bezier curves are some of the *coolest* and seemingly complicate things in the web frontend.
-I say *seemingly* because once you see a couple of animations showing the math behind it visually at work, it starts making a lot more sense.
+These curves are some of the *coolest* and seemingly complicated things in the web frontend.
+I say *seemingly* because once you have seen some of them visually at work, it starts making a lot more sense.

 <div class='bezierContainer'>